 Perhaps you *always* break out while you’re on your period.
 Maybe you dealt with intense acne during puberty, pregnancy, or after getting off hormonal birth control.
-Or maybe you notice that after you eat certain foods (like that box of leftover Halloween candy) your face is filled with pimples.
+Or maybe you notice that after you eat certain foods your face is suddenly filled with pimples.
 What you’re experiencing is completely normal and extremely common: It’s called hormonal acne.
 While hormones control bodily functions like sleep, mood, energy levels, digestion, and more, they also impact your skin.
 When your hormone levels are out of whack, it can trigger increased oil production and lead to brand-new breakouts.

 If you’ve already identified hormonal acne as the cause of your acne, you’re halfway there.

 The good news?
 There are ways to keep your hormonal acne under control.
 We spoke to leading skin experts to learn about what causes these breakouts and the best treatments for hormonal acne.

 Read on to learn how to get rid of hormonal acne—once and for all.